The Social Impact of Drug & Alcohol

 The children will also take at least one of four roles within the family: the Hero, the Scapegoat, the Mascot, and the Lost Child.

-The Mascot is the child that provides some laughter or humor during the tough times to help other family members cope.
+3. The Mascot is the child who provides some laughter or humor during the tough times to help other family members cope.
 These children may grow up to self-medicate with drugs and alcohol to avoid healing from their childhood trauma as adults.

 With drug addiction comes lost jobs and unstable financial situations that cause drug addicts to be only concerned about getting their next fix.
 This means that rent and other bills don’t get paid because the majority of the income will support the drug addiction.